Adi-Shinde/SpotifyMatrix/IMPROVEMENTS.md

 library applies its own CIE1931 curve in recent versions, so measure before and after rather than stacking corrections blindly.

-### V2.
+### ✅ V2.
 Contrast and saturation boost for album art
 You run `--pwm-bits 9` (matrix_control.ps1:113) — 512 levels per channel instead
 of 2048.
 Combined with a 64×64 crop, subtle or desaturated artwork turns to mush.
 A mild `ImageEnhance.Color(1.3)` + `ImageEnhance.Contrast(1.15)` applied **once at download time** (free — it's not per-frame) makes art dramatically more readable at this size.
 Expose both as CLI flags.

-### V3.
-Dithering to hide banding
+### ❌ V3.
+Dithering to hide banding — DROPPED, the premise was wrong

+> **Dropped as unnecessary, not deferred.** The original reasoning here — that
+> 9 PWM bits causes banding worth dithering against — does not hold.
+> `--pwm-bits 9` gives 512 levels per channel, which is *more* than an 8-bit
+> source image's 256.
+The panel can already represent every value in the
+> artwork, so there is nothing to dither against.
+Any banding you see comes
+> from the source image and the downscale, not from panel quantization.
+> Implementing this would have added cost for no visible change.

-At 9 PWM bits, gradients in album art band visibly.
-Ordered (Bayer 4×4) dithering during the downscale breaks the bands up into noise the eye integrates.
-Applied once per track, so it costs nothing at runtime.
-Subtle, but it's the difference between "photo" and "poster".
+*Original suggestion, kept for the record:* ordered (Bayer 4×4) dithering during the downscale to break bands into noise the eye integrates.

-### V4.
+### ✅ V4.
 Snap scrolling text to integer pixels ⭐ *kills the shimmer*
 `draw_scrolling_text` ([spotify_matrix.py:774](spotify_matrix.py:774)) computes
 `offset_x = -(scroll_x % unit_w)` as a **float** and passes it straight to
 `draw.text()`.
 PIL rounds internally, so with a variable frame delta the text